-The Mesa County Search and Rescue Technical Rescue Team is gearing up for their 31st annual climb up Independence Monument to raise the American Flag.
+The Mesa County Search and Rescue Technical Rescue Team is gearing up for their 32nd annual climb up Independence Monument to raise the American Flag.
 This continues a tradition started by Colorado National Monument founder John Otto in 1911.
-There are 15 climbers participating in this year’s event: 10 Search and Rescue volunteers will be accompanied by five members of the Mesa County Sheriff’s Office.
+There are 10 Search and Rescue volunteers participating in this year’s event.
+This year's climb is dedicated to the memory of climber Andrew Whiteside.

 Once the American Flag is placed, it will remain atop Independence Monument for about a week for people to view.